iban121/Customer_Satisfaction_Analysis/README.md

 X5 = I am satisfied with my courier
 X6 = The app makes ordering easy for me

 And, the customers rated the company on a scale of 1-5, where 5 indicates the highest satisfaction.
+In total 126 entries were provided for this analysis.

 ## Data Wrangling and EDA

 There were no missing data, and all the labels were classified as integers from 1-5.

-## ML Model

 ## Best model
+Several models were developed, their hyperparameters were tuned using GridSearchCV, and they were evaluated according to their accuracy score, as stated in the aim.
+In addition to the accuracy, the area under the ROC was also calculated and where possible the feature importance was also worked out.
+This posed quite a problem none of the models, even after being optimised, could achieve an accuracy score exceeding 70%.
+As a result, a stacked model was developed which yielded an accuracy score of 86.5%.

 ## Conclusions
 The most important features: X1 and X5